-It combines service-learning conservation projects in diverse reserves; outdoor expeditions including backpacking, kayaking, rock climbing, yoga and mountain biking; and educational adventure travel through the west’s stunning mountain, forest and coastal environments.
+It combines service-learning conservation projects in diverse reserves; outdoor expeditions including kayaking, rock climbing, yoga, and educational adventure travel through the west’s stunning mountain, forest and coastal environments.
 Discover the National Parks’ efforts to mitigate deforestation and reintroduce endemic wildlife, immerse yourself in the wonderous ecosystems that cover our lands, and uncover more about your own backyard than you even knew existed.

-Facilitated by our supportive and experienced Program Instructors, this is an excellent opportunity for students wanting to develop personal and leadership skills, have new experiences and challenge themselves, be immersed in unique environments and learn about sustainability - not to mention, have an insane amount of fun!
+Facilitated by our supportive and experienced Program Instructors, this is an excellent opportunity for students wanting to develop personal and leadership skills, have new experiences, challenge themselves, be immersed in unique environments, and learn about sustainability - not to mention, have an insane amount of fun!

 Get a taste of what life was like on the Western USA Fall 2020 Program below:

 You can fly or drive to join this program - our private transportation will arrange to pick you up at LAX Airport.
 Regardless of how you arrive at the starting point, you’ll be met by your awesome Program Instructors and transferred to our group’s private accommodation for an in-depth 3-day program orientation to focus on getting to

 know each other and create a positive and reflective group culture to support us in realizing our program goals.

 The Dali-like imagery of Joshua Tree makes our very own planet feel somehow warped and disoriented.
 From the massive boulders to the trees – each with branch shapes as unique as a thumbprint – we will have the opportunity to meditate among the madness as we spend our time hiking throughout its many trails and our evenings camping under the night's sky, accompanied by the Joshua Trees that surround us.
 At the end of the week we make our